bionesiacourse/2021Course/setup.md

 biocLite("DESeq2")
 ```

 **Download data we'll use in class.** Create a new folder somewhere on your computer that's easy to get to (e.g., your Desktop).
-Name it `bioconnector`.
+Name it `workshop`.
 Inside that folder, make a folder called `data`, all lowercase.
-Download the 3 data files below, saving them to the new `bioconnector/data` folder you just made.
+Download the 3 data files below, saving them to the new `workshop/data` folder you just made.

 - Length-scaled count matrix (i.e., `countData`): [airway_scaledcounts.csv](data/airway_scaledcounts.csv)
 - Sample metadata (i.e., `colData`): [airway_metadata.csv](data/airway_metadata.csv)